KumarRobotics/velodyne_puck/README.md

 ## Bug Report

-Perfer to open an issue.
+Prefer to open an issue.
 You can also send an E-mail to sunke.polyu@gmail.com.